Curriculum and Instruction (CUI)

 This course is designed to provide participants with an understanding of the conceptual foundations in the design and development of curriculum for gifted and talented students.
 Includes theories, models and processes for curriculum modification and curriculum design; strategies for adapting educational content, process, product, and learning environment based on the educational characteristics and needs of gifted learners; and curriculum design and development approaches that are effective in the intellectual and personal growth of gifted and talented learners.
 Content in this course is aligned with appropriate instructional strategies and techniques recommended for use with gifted and talented learners.
 Lectures, discussions, class activities, assigned reading and projects include topics such as a general overview of curricular principles and perspectives; critical analysis of general curriculum; issues of diversity in curriculum development and modification including cultural congruence; recommended models of curriculum development for gifted and talented learners; and national trends in gifted education.

-CUI 4403 Instructional Strategies for Gifted Learners (3 Credits)
+CUI 4403 Curriculum and Instructional Strategies and Fieldwork for Gifted Learners (4 Credits)

 CUI 4404 Twice-Exceptional Students (3 Credits)